kanidm/webauthn-rs/README.md

 * Pixel 3a / Pixel 4 + Chrome - Does not send correct attestation certificates,
   and ignores requested algorithms.
-* Windows Hello + Windows 11 (22000.556) + Firefox running on AMD Ryzen 9 + MSI
-  X570 Chipset (BIOS version A.F3, released 2021-09-27) - When aaguid is meant
+* Windows 10 / Windows 11 + Firefox 98 - When aaguid is meant
   to be 16 bytes of 0, it emits a single 0 byte.

 Standards Compliance